zahfaruk/Currency-convertor-with-Python/README.md

 # Currency-convertor-with-Python
-A simple program that exchanges currencies with Python
+A simple program that exchanges currencies made with Python